csebooks/web-essentials/content.en/web-development-fundamentals/css/professionaldev/layouts/grid.md

 ---

-## Example: College Events Landing Page (Step by Step)
+## Example

 Let's build a modern, accessible college landing page step by step.
-Each step introduces new structure or features, with Emmet for HTML and matching CSS.
+Each step introduces new structure or features, with Emmet for HTML and matching CSS. create a file `events.html`

----

-### Step 1: Page Structure & Header
+### Page Structure & Header

 Start with the main structure and a visually appealing header.

-**Emmet:**
 ```
 body>header>h1{Starlight College}+p{Empowering Students, Inspiring Futures}
 ```

-**CSS:**
 ```css
 body {
     font-family: 'Segoe UI', Arial, sans-serif;